-IFRS 12, Disclosure of Interests in Other Entities ("IFRS 12") is a new and comprehensive standard on disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and unconsolidated structured entities.
-IFRS 12 is effective for annual periods beginning on or after January 1, 2013.
+Effective May 1, 2013, the Company adopted IFRS 12, Disclosure of Interests in Other Entities ("IFRS 12").
+IFRS 12 is a new and comprehensive standard on disclosure requirements for all forms of interests in other entities, including subsidiaries, joint arrangements, associates and unconsolidated structured entities.
+The adoption of IFRS 12 has resulted in additional disclosures within Note 20 of the Consolidated Financial Statements.